Getting a Commercial Driver’s License

 If you fail to meet the pre-test requirements listed below, your road test is canceled, and you will lose 50% of your pre-paid road test fee.

-You must book the correct class of test.
+- You must book the correct class for the test.

 You must bring the following with you: